-Burlington Formation - The Burlington Formation can be up to 26 m (85 ft) thick in the mapping area.
+Burlington Formation - The Burlington Formation can be up to 24 m (80 ft) thick in the mapping area.
 This unit is subdivided into three members (in ascending order: the Dolbee Creek, Haight Creek, and Cedar Fork), characterized by distinct lithologic groupings.
 The Dolbee Creek Member is dominated by white to tan skeletal limestone displaying packstone/grainstone fabrics and nodular to bedded chert.
 The Haight Creek Member is characterized by dolomite with an intermittent unit of skeletal limestone (sometimes referred to as the "middle grainstone") and thick beds of chert.
 A glauconite-rich zone marks the lower contact between the Dolbee Creek and can be used as a regional marker bed.
 Fossil molds are also present in the dolomite facies.
 The Cedar Fork Member is a pure white crinoidal packstone limestone unit which is usually differentiated from the packstones of the overlying Keokuk Formation by its white appearance.
 Occasional fish debris and glauconite are also observed in this member.
-Outcrops of the Burlington Formation were not found as this unit only appears within a buried bedrock valley in the northeastern portion of the mapping area.
+Outcrops of the Burlington Formation were not found in the mapping area.

-Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 5 to 15 m (20-50 ft) in the mapping area.
+Kinderhookian formations - The Kinderhookian sequence typically ranges in thickness from 5 to 15 m (20 - 50 ft), however several deep wells show a thickness of over 30 m (100 ft), primarily due to an over thickened Prospect Hill Formation.
 This unit comprises three formations (in ascending order: the McCraney, Prospect Hill, and Wassonville), characterized by distinct lithologic groupings described below.
-Kinderhookian rocks do not appear at the bedrock surface within the mapping area.
+This unit only appears in the cross-section, not on the map.